yannicklevederpvtl/uv-buildpack/README.md

 For production use, consider:
 - **Official Python buildpack**: More stable and well-tested
 - **Paketo Python buildpack**: Modern buildpack with comprehensive features
-- **Custom buildpack with runtime installation**: Install dependencies during runtime phase
+- **Custom buildpack with staging installation**: Install dependencies during staging phase

 ## Contributing